 Training, qualifications & experience

-- Diploma in Psychodynamic Individual Counselling.
+- Qualifying Diploma in Psychodynamic Individual Counselling.

 - Post Graduate Diploma in Psychodynamic & Systemic Couple Counselling for adult relationships.

-- IGA Foundation Course in Group Analysis.
+- IGA Foundation Certificate in Group Analysis.

 - Certificate in Online Counselling (inc Skype video).

 - Certificate(s) in Brief/Time-Limited Psychodynamic Psychotherapy.